pykx/ctf/csaw17/scv/README.md

 ...
 ```

-Hence, most likeyly we cannot use the stack to execute arbitrary code.
+NX security mechanism active.
+Therefore we cannot use the stack to execute arbitrary code.
 Most likely this is a ret2libc (return-to-libc) attack.

 Using `pxr @rsp` at bp 0x00400b0a it is notable